patrickmfaria/AntColonySimulator/README.md

 # Ant Colony Simulator
 The Ant Colony Simulator project was designed to simulate all aspects of ant colony and their interaction to the enviroment.
 The main purpose of a simulation is to mimic reality as closely as possible and demonstrate to all the potential of such algorithm finding optimized solutions.

-Ready the requirements document in /docs folder for full undestand about how the simulator workk
+##### Ready the requirements document in /docs folder for full undestanding about how to the simulator works